nep-pack/NonlinearEigenproblems.jl/docs/src/deflate_tutorial.md

 and
 [nleigs](methods.md#NonlinearEigenproblems.NEPSolver.nleigs)
 since they compute several solutions at once.
-Another remedy is the use of *deflation*.
+Another attempt to remedy reconvergence is to use the technique called *deflation*.

 ## Deflation in NEP-PACK